 Discussion item Summary For further reference a.
-Client service team Cathy Russell is the engagement leader Mathew Walsh is the engagement manager on the TTC and the Toronto Coach Terminal Inc. (TCTI) Alodie Brew is a supporting audit partner on the TTC Insurance Company Ltd. (TTCIC) engagement.
-Laura Davidson is the engagement manager on the TTCIC engagement.
-Page 4 b.
-Service deliverables • The scope of our services consists of audits of the consolidated financial statements of the TTC, along with the financial statements of the TCTI and TTCIC for the year ending December 31, 2011.
+Client service team Cathy Russell continues to be the engagement leader on the consolidated TTC and consolidated TCTI engagements.
+Page 4 Mathew Walsh continues to be the engagement senior manager on the consolidated TTC and consolidated TCTI engagements.
+Emanuel Mascoll will act as the engagement manager on the consolidated TTC and consolidated TCTI engagements.
+7 7 7 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 Scott Ewert is the engagement partner on the TTCIC engagement.
+Lisa Wittich is the engagement manager on the TTCIC engagement. b.
+Service deliverables The scope of our services remain consistent with prior years and include audits of the consolidated financial statements of the TTC, along with audits of the consolidated financial statements of the TCTI and the financial statements of TTCIC for the year ended December 31, 2012.
 Page 5 c.
-Timing We performed our audit planning in September and October 2011.
-Interim visit: November 2011 Year-end visit: March 2012 Page 6 d.
+Timing We performed our audit planning in September and October 2012.
+Page 6 Interim visit: Completed in November 2012 Year-end visit: Will be completed in March 2013 d.
 Audit approach Our audit approach will consist of a combination of key controls reliance and substantive detail testing.
-Consistent with Canadian Auditing Standards, we will also implement a level of unpredictability into our audit procedures in the current year.
-Page 8 e.
-Risk analysis The areas of significant audit focus, identified through our planning process are noted as follows: Revenue recognition Significant accounting estimates Management override of controls Adoption of Public Sector Accounting Standards (PSAS) Pages 9 -11 s
+Page 8 Consistent with Canadian Auditing Standards, we will also implement a level of unpredictability into our audit procedures in the current year.

-Discussion item Summary For furthe reference Materiality TIC Page 12 • We have calculated materiality for the consolidated TTC financial statements (based on the 2011 operating budget) and have determined a preliminary materiality of \$20 million (2010 - \$20 million) Unadjusted and adjusted items over \$1.0 million (2010 - \$1.0 million) will be reported to the Audit Committee on the completion of our audit.
-TCTI • We have calculated materiality for the TCTI financial statements (based on the 2011 operating budget) and have determined a preliminary materiality of \$101,000 (2010 - \$104,000) • Unadjusted and adjusted items over \$5,100 (2010 - \$5,200) will be reported to the Audit Committee on the completion of our audit.
-TTCIC • We have calculated materiality for TTCIC financial statements (based on the total assets) and have determined a preliminary materiality of \$1.4 million (2010 - \$1.1 million) • Unadjusted and adjusted items over \$70,000 (2010 - \$55,000) will be reported to the Audit Committee on the completion of our audit. g.
-Fraud risk • We are required to discuss fraud risk annually with the Audit Committee.
-Page 13 • In planning our audit, we have considered the risk of fraud, management's processes for mitigating the risk, and the Audit Committee's oversight processes. • Our required discussions are covered on page 13. h.
-2011 Audit Fees • Our audit fees for the consolidated TTC audit, the audit of TCTI and the audit of the TTCIC for the 2011 year are outlined in our response for proposal No. 9171-09-7137 dated December 1, 2009 (the RFP).
-Page 15 • Fees for each of these engagements have been detailed on page 15. i.
-New accounting standards • The TTC, TCTI and TTCIC will all be converting to Public Sector Accounting Standards (PSAS) and will be reporting their December 31, 2011 financial statements for the first time in accordance with PSAS.
-Page 16 a.
+Discussion item Summary For further reference e.
+Risk analysis The areas of significant audit focus, identified through our planning process are noted as follows: Pages 9 。 Significant accounting estimates Management override of controls f.
+Materiality TTC Page 10 We have calculated materiality for the consolidated financial statements of the TTC (based on the 2012 operating budget) and have determined a preliminary materiality of \$20 million (2011 - \$20 million) Unadjusted and adjusted items over \$1.0 million (2011 \$1.0 million) will be reported to the Audit Committee on the completion of our audit.
+TCTI We have calculated materiality for the consolidated financial statements of the TCTI (based on the 2012 operating budget) and have determined a preliminary materiality of \$102,000 (2011 - \$101,000) Unadjusted and adjusted items over \$5,100 (2011 - \$5,100) will be reported to the Audit Committee on the completion of our audit.
+TTCIC į We have calculated materiality for TTCIC financial statements (based on the total assets) and have determined a preliminary materiality of \$3.0 million (2011 - \$2.8 million) • Unadjusted and adjusted items over \$150,000 (2011 - \$140,000) will be reported to the Audit Committee on the completion of our audit. g.
+Fraud risk We are required to discuss fraud risk annually with the Audit Committee.
+Pages 11-12 In planning our audit, we have considered the risk of fraud, management's processes for mitigating the risk, and the Audit Committee's oversight processes.
+Our required discussions are covered on pages 11-12.

+Discussion item Summary For further reference h.
+Our commitment to audit quality Our core values ensure we achieve audit quality and quality service: Investing in relationships Sharing and collaborating Putting ourselves in others' shoes Enhancing value Our audit work will stand up to the scrutiny of stakeholders.
+Page 13 i.
+2012 Audit Fees Our audit fees for the consolidated TTC audit, the audit of the consolidated TCTI and the audit of the TTCIC for the 2012 year are outlined in our response for proposal No. 9171-09-7137 dated December 1, 2009 (the RFP).
+Fees for each of these engagements have been detailed on page 14.
+Page 14 a.
 Your client service team